mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 _"Bundle up for the inevitable showers..."_
 ![Rain Graphic](/assets/jpg/rain-20210102.jpeg?v2)

 It rained HARD all day.
-The sky was so dark that we needed the lights on in the house too.
-I bailed on the outside MTB ride.
+Needless to say, I bailed on the outside MTB ride.
 In its place, I was the on the trainer but instead of just pedalling aimlessly, today I made this a bit more fun.

 <!---->
 Earlier this week, I took a write up on the IRONMAN Canada bike course and plugged in the points of interest into a Garmin Bike Workout at a condensed, 10:1 ratio.
 For example the first point of interest in the write up is reaching _Skaha Lake_ 6 km from _T1_ which I plugging into Garman as 0.6 km.
 Rinse/repeat until I had a total of 18 kms.
 Then I "rode" that workout at a constant, easy effort last [Sunday](javascript:flick('sun');).
 Finally, I took Sunday's time splits, multiplied each time by five, giving me a 3 hours worth of segments and beeps for my bike computer; each beep represents a point of interest from that original IMC Bike Course article.